SamJPick/sam-password/README.md

 # Usage
 * Generate encryption keys for a password:
     1. Execute `sam-password -n sitename` to create a new encrypted password for `sitename` and copy it to the clipboard.
 Encryption keys will be stored in `~/.sam-password-keys`.
     2. Execute `xsel -b -c` to clear the clipboard after you use the password.
 * Use existing encryption keys for a password:
     1. Execute `sam-password -g sitename` to copy the password for `sitename` to the clipboard.
 This only works if `sam-password -n sitename` has previously been executed, and `sitename`'s section has not been removed from `~/.sam-password-keys`.
     3. Execute `xsel -b -c` to clear the clipboard after you use the password.
+* Check if password encryption keys exist for a site:
+    1. Execute `sam-password -e sitename` to print a message indicating whether encryption keys exist for `sitename` in `~/.sam-password-keys`.
 # Deleting encryption keys
 `sam-password` writes all encryption keys to `~/.sam-password-keys`.
 This file's formatting will be as follows:
 ```
 foo